-NBB is community-oriented and offers a full range of retail and commercial banking services to individuals, businesses, nonprofits and local governments from its headquarters in Blacksburg, Virginia and its twenty-five branch offices throughout southwest Virginia.
+NBB is community-oriented and offers a full range of retail and commercial banking services to individuals, businesses, non-profits and local governments from its headquarters in Blacksburg, Virginia and its twenty-five branch offices throughout southwest Virginia and one loan production office in Roanoke Virginia.
 NBB has telephone and internet banking and it operates twenty-five automated teller machines in its service area.